-Curriculum for Excellence is now being introduced across Scotland for all 3-18 year olds - wherever they learn.
+Curriculum for Excellence is now being taught across Scotland for all 3-18 year olds - wherever they learn.
 It aims to raise standards, prepare our children for a future they do not yet know and equip them for jobs of tomorrow in a fast changing world.

 What is Curriculum for Excellence?